*This article was updated June 2020*

 The most successful professional services firms will build a bottom up revenue forecast for each one of their projects.
 These forecasts will contain details about the type of resources needed, their bill rates, and their labor costs.
 This resource mix will provide a planned profit target for the project.

-During the delivery process managers can keep tabs on the resource mix and its contribution to profitability.
+During the delivery process managers can keep tabs on the resource mix and its contribution to project profitability.
 If the project drops below its profit target, they can take actions like using more experienced team members to avoid “write-downs."

 "This project is fixed price, so we don’t need to track time against it"